Emmanuel Pelaez: Civic leader

 Pelaez involved himself actively in various civic and professional societies.
 He served as chair of the Cadang-Cadang Research Foundation of the Philippines, Inc., the first Filipino scientific research foundation jointly financed by the government and the private sector for the eradication of cadang-cadang, an infectious viral disease that had threatened to wipe out the coconut industry.
 He also headed the Philippine Coconut Planters Association, Mindanao-Sulu-Palawan Association and the Philippine National Red Cross Fund Drive in Mindanao (1958).

+Later life

+After the death of his son Emmanuel Jr. on October 30, 2001, Pelaez was elected director of Acesite Hotel Corp. in January 2002 to serve out his son's remaining term at the company.

 Personal life

-Pelaez married Edith Fabella with whom he has nine children: Emmanuel Jr., Ernesto, Elena, Esperanza, Eloisa, Eduardo, Enrique, Edmundo and Elvira.
+Pelaez married Edith Neri Fabella with whom he has nine children: Emmanuel Jr. (1941–2001), Ernesto, Elena, Esperanza, Eloisa, Eduardo, Enrique (born 1951), Edmundo and Elvira.
 A failed assassination attempt prompted him to end his political career and devote his life to Bible studies.
 He served twice as president of the Philippine Bible Society and chair of its board of directors, and was later made honorary president for life by the organization.
 He has 41 grandchildren.